Buildbot no longer supports Python 2.7 on the Buildbot master.

 It uses HTTP Basic AUTH.
 As a result, we recommend you use https in your base_url rather than http.

-BitbucketServerStatusPush(base_url, user, password, key=None, statusName=None, generators=None, verbose=False)¶
+- class BitbucketServerStatusPush(base_url, user, password, key=None, statusName=None, generators=None, verbose=False)¶

 base_url (string) – The base url of the Bitbucket Server host, up to and optionally including the first / of the path.